MileHacker Logo

 Official Languages

-• I-Kiribati (Gilbertese) and English are official.
+• I-Kiribati (Gilbertese) and The english language are official.

 • English is taught in schools, but fluency varies.